Folco68/4LN/Readme.txt

 /!\ - you can delete or move the source directory after analysis /!\ - and certainly many other stupid things
 /!\
 /!\ => the program won't crash, but you could get into data loss.
-Please don't complain about your own mistakes or stupidity
+Please don't complain about your own mistakes

 Features
 ========

+- files are deleted if necessary, ignored if the source and destination names match, or copied to the destination if they are not present
 - directories are cloned, even if they are empty
-- files are deleted if necessary, ignored if the source and destination names match, or copied to the destination if they are not present
 - by design, files are overwritten in the destination if they size is < 2Mb.
 It allows the cloner to modify some small data files and ensure they are cloned, without breaking performance